dhenson/dhenson/README.md

 ### Greetings and best wishes!
 I'm Dave Henson, aka [dhenson][website]

 ## I'm a Father, Developer, Data Specialist, Teacher and Creative Technologist.
-- I'm currently working on
+- I'm currently working on an open source automated billing scheduler for Stripe.
-- I'm currently studying
+- I'm currently studying room acoustics and audio engineering best practices.
-- I'm currently reading:
+- I'm currently reading:  The Brothers Karamazov
-- 2023 goals:
+- 2023 goals: Join a team of great people working on a great product that I believe in.
 - Fun Facts: I can sometimes be found playing bass guitar or drums with some pretty incredible musicians

 ### Connect with me: